Yemeni Houthis halt missile attacks on Saudi coalition, raising peace prospects

 Western countries have provided arms and intelligence to the Arab states in the alliance, but have shown increasing reservations about the conflict since the murder of U.S.-based Saudi dissident journalist Jamal Khashoggi at the Saudi consulate in Istanbul last month.

-Additional reporting by Mohammed Ghobari in Aden, Hesham Hajali in Cairo; Editing by Angus MacSwan
+Additional reporting by Mohammed Ghobari in Aden, Hesham Hajali in Cairo and Asma Alsharif in Dubai; Editing by Angus MacSwan